Hud (1963 film): Release and reception

 The Los Angeles Times critic John L. Scott felt that the film was "a bewildering, at times brilliant, bitter look at life in the raw".
 The reviewer described the relation between Hud and Homer and determined that "two hours of this type of conflict can prove distasteful" but he added that the "vivid performances of principals" and "some yeoman work" by Ritt "are definite credits, turning 'Hud' into an absorbing, if troubling, cinematic experience".
 Scott commented that in the film "Newman gives one of his finest portrayals".
 Meanwhile, he deemed Douglas's acting "a powerful, wrenching portrayal".
-He praised Neal's "bawdy humor" that "combines drabness and attractiveness in quite wonderful fashion." and called De Wilde "a good choice for the role".
+He praised Neal's "bawdy humor" that "combines drabness and attractiveness in quite wonderful fashion", and called deWilde "a good choice for the role".
 The reviewer celebrated Howe as "long one of the best, with fine photography".
-The New York Daily News rated Hud four stars, as the publication consider the movie "a rarity, a realistic film about real people, hard, stubborn cattlemen of Texas, a drama unsentimental and uncompromising in a strained relationship".
+The New York Daily News rated Hud four stars, as the publication considered the movie "a rarity, a realistic film about real people, hard, stubborn cattlemen of Texas, a drama unsentimental and uncompromising in a strained relationship".
 The piece determined that Ritt "made a picture that has nothing wrong with it" and that it was "storytelling at its best".
-The performances of Newman, De Wilde, Douglas and Neal were welcomed as "uniform perfection" as the review further added that they "play these strong people as if they had lived them".
+The performances of Newman, deWilde, Douglas, and Neal were welcomed as "uniform perfection" as the review further added that they "play these strong people as if they had lived them".
 The column concluded that Hud was "a western of a rare variety, modern and effectively dramatic."